ArminKardan/quickengine/1-12-qe-front-globals-loginbygithub.md

 </b-200>
 ```

-Use `loginbyGitHub` in your `xwebsite` blocks to support seamless login with fallback to GitHub if the user is not already logged into QE.
+Use `loginbyGitHub` in your `XWebsite` blocks to support seamless login with fallback to GitHub if the user is not already logged into QE.